leonardoalt/cav_2022_artifact/README.md

 multiplied by a factor of 2 compared to the quickest time they took on the reference machine described above.
 In the tests below, if we claim that a certain test should run successfully and you get a different output, please increase the timeout.

-We have noticed that especially on Mac OSX these tests take much longer than on the reference machine.
+We have noticed that on Mac OSX these tests take from 3x to 5x longer than on the reference machine.

 # Smoke Test